 Whisk together 1½ Tbsp. lime juice, 1½ Tbsp. olive oil, 2 tsp. lime zest, garlic (to taste), a pinch of salt, and ¼ tsp. pepper in another mixing bowl.
 Set aside to let flavors marry.

 Place a medium oven-safe non-stick pan over medium-high heat.

 Add ½ tsp. olive oil and salmon, skin side up, to hot pan.
 Cook undisturbed until lightly browned, 2-3 minutes.

 Flip salmon, and evenly spread mojito lime seasoning-water mixture on seared side.

-Plate dish as pictured on front of card, drizzling salmon with mojo de ajo, garnishing chayote with cotija cheese, and garnishing entire meal with remaining cilantro.
+Plate dish as pictured on front of card, drizzling salmon with mojo de ajo, garnishing chayote and onion with cotija cheese, and garnishing entire meal with remaining cilantro.
 Bon appétit!

 Home Chef is a meal kit delivery service - order and receive home food delivery weekly.